-- b.
-Participation in a partnership or group businessenterprise. - 12 c.
-Performance as a director or corporate officer of 13 any for-profit corporation or banking or credit institution. - 14 (2) Political activity or politically related 15 activity includes all of the following: - 16 a.
-Using his or her official authority or influence 17 for the purpose if interfering with or affecting the result of 18 an election. - b.
-Knowingly soliciting, accepting, or receiving apolitical contribution from any person. - c.
+1 (2) Political activity or politically related 2 activity includes all of the following:

+- a.
+Using his or her official authority or influence for the purpose if interfering with or affecting the result of an election. - b.
+Knowingly soliciting, accepting, or receiving a political contribution from any person. - 8 c.
 Running for the nomination or as a candidate for election to a partisan political office. - d.
-Knowingly soliciting or discouraging the participation in any political activity of any person who is either of the following:

-(i) Applying for any compensation, grant, contract, ruling, license, permit, or certificate pending before the board.

-(ii) The subject of or a participant in an ongoing audit, investigation, or enforcement action being carried out by the board.

-Section 10. (a) A person may apply to the board for a casino license to conduct a casino gambling operation as provided in this act.
-The application shall be made under oath on forms provided by the board and shall contain information as prescribed by the board, including, but not limited to, all of the following:
+Knowingly soliciting or discouraging the participation in any political activity of any person who is either of the following: - (i) Applying for any compensation, grant, contract, ruling, license, permit, or certificate pending before the board. - (ii) The subject of or a participant in an ongoing audit, investigation, or enforcement action being carried out by the board. - Section 10. (a) A person may apply to the board for a casino license to conduct a casino gambling operation as provided in this act.
+The application shall be made under oath on forms provided by the board and shall contain information as prescribed by the board, including, but not limited to, all of the following: - (1) The name, business address, business telephone number, Social Security number, and, where applicable, the federal tax identification number of any applicant.